benanil/Mobile-Shader-Kit/README.md

 # Mobile-Shader-Kit
-> shaders allows you fast and good graphics
+> this shaders allows you fast and good graphics